 So, going back to the original question, there are often warning signs regarding suicide, but the individual may try to hide their suicidal ideation from you.
 Seek out advice from medical professionals in your area that are specifically trained to provide assistance, and never hesitate to call a local emergency number for immediate assistance.

-No, that wasn't a factor at this point in his life.
-When he was younger, he experienced bullying in school, in part because he didn't always fit it.
+No, that wasn't a factor at this point in his life; however, when he was younger, he sometimes experienced intense bullying in school, in part because he didn't always fit it.
 He had unique social quirks and difficulty in social situations, and the bullying contributed to his anxiety and depression.
 As he got older, things improved through the help of friends, family, and teachers.

 However, bullying can be a significant factor for other children, and bullies often can't see or don't care about the impact that their actions have on others.

 Probably the best thing to do is to call your local emergency number to get immediate assistance.
 Making statements such as, "You'll regret it" or "You're just being selfish, and you're only going to hurt your family," might sound like rationale statements, but they do little to support the person contemplating suicide and can simply aggravate the situation.